 – Pay a deposit of €2000

-Early-Bird discount: Receive a 10% discount by submitting your application before April 10th, 2016 (valid only for registrations confirmed within 2 weeks from receipt of the admission documents).
+Early-Bird discount: Apply by April 16th, 2018 and benefit from the early-bird discount of 10% on the tuition fee. (valid only for registrations confirmed within 2 weeks from receipt of the admission documents).

 “This programme provides students with a broad and relevant overview of different topics in quantitative finance, and it is very helpful for finding a job in Belgium.”